Please note that Internet Explorer is incompatible with this site.

 Candidates must be able to fulfill commitments, be accountable for actions and outcomes, exhibit appropriate professional conduct, and represent the profession.
 Examples include, but are not limited to practicing safely, ethically, and legally.

-Candidates must be able to interact effectively with a diversity of people in a culturally competent and socially appropriate manner.
+Candidates must be able to interact effectively with a multitude of people in a competent and socially appropriate manner.
 Examples includes, but are not limited to interacting with peers, faculty, and clinical instructors in the classroom, lab, and clinic; and interacting with patients, families, and other individuals in the healthcare system.